 As an aside, I recognize the irony that Orwell’s book discusses the origins of one of the most tragic cases of ‘othering’ burning today in Myanmar and Cox’s Bazar.

-In the most basic of terms, othering can be stated as follows: If A and B are different, A will posit superiority over B, and if these is an asymmetry of power with A having more, A will impose its will on B.
+In the most basic of terms, othering can be stated as follows: If A and B are different, A will posit superiority over B, and if there is an asymmetry of power with A having more, A will impose it’s will on B.

 A can be different from B is many ways, and the most critical variables include various social statuses, most ascribed, i.e., assigned at birth and/or otherwise not chosen.
 These include (but are not limited to), you guessed it, gender, sexuality, body type, race/ethnicity/tribe, religion, age, social class, ability, and colonial status.

 Key to mention here is that othering can be something done by one person to another person or group and/or from one group to another.
 Indeed, unit of analysis matters as you get into the weeds describing and understanding othering.

 This dynamic, going from “difference/differentiation” to “one is better than the other/stratification” is virtually inevitable when A is more powerful than B. To wit, gender differentiation has, in the vast majority of cultures, always degenerated into gender stratification, oft times toxically so.

 Othering is an inclusive, umbrella-like term, and all forms of marginalization are merely variations on this process.
 When there is a power imbalance the object of othering (‘B’) tends to be dehumanized, counter- anthropomorphized, having its basic human qualities stripped, and seen as ‘less then.’